AmericanCouncils/Mutate/README.md

 ## Adapters ##

 Adapters are wrappers for a pre-existing toolset which does the real work for any file conversion/manipulation.
 Technically these adapters can be anything.
-Common examples are `ffmpeg` for audio/video manipulation and ImageMagick or GD2 for image manipulation in PHP.
+Common examples are `ffmpeg` for audio/video manipulation and ImageMagick image manipulation in PHP.
 By default, the library provides `Adapter` implementations for those tools just listed, but others could be easily added.

 ### Registering an adapter ###